Transformation

 Jeff and Rindah just picked up a book, "Japan Unvieled", which had a passsage about the make-up -- the white make-up is to mask emotion and the crimson lips are one hint to sensuality.
 Another hint of sensuality is the nape of the neck, exposed by a draping neckline where the neck and back meet.
 Fumiko-san told us that her neck was shaved for the wedding.
 I suppose this is so the back is smooth and more refined -- I imagine that even the fine, black hair against the white make-up will only stand-out!

 Her wedding ceremony kimono is a shiromuku, "shiro" meaning white and "muku" meaning pure.
 The shiromuku is so simple when viewed as a whole, but looking at the details of the silk, it's quite elaborate.
+The Japanese are very clever at juxtaposing differing concepts within the same body of work throughout their culture.
+I enjoyed catching on to small things like this.

 At the Kekkon Hiroen or "Wedding Reception", Fumiko-san changed to the reception kimono or uchikake.
 The uchikake is adorned with the crane, the well-known symbol for fidelity and a long-life.